Vickeejai/HYPOTHETICAL-SUPERMARKET-SALES-REPORT/README.md

 2. What are the top performing products across Branches A, B, and C?
 3. Relate revenue generated with sales date tremd and the gross margin percentage.
 4. What is the customer purchasing behaviour with respect to membership status and gender?
-5. Analyze the payment method preference
+5. What products are the customers most and least satisfied with?
-6. What insights do you hope to uncover?
+6. Analyze the payment method preference
-7. How will these insights benefit the company?
+7. Suggest recommendations that can improve the company in terms of revenue, customer behaviour and satisfaction.

 ### Results